THE FROSTY FAT SASS

 Q: Can I sign my kids up for the Frosty Fat Sass?

 A: Yes!
 This is a family friendly event.
-Be sure to register your child separately and agree to the waiver for minors.
-And make sure to keep track of little Jenny and Forrest before during and after the race.
+Please email us if you want to register your kids and we will send you a code to get them signed up for free.
+Make sure to keep track of little Jenny and Forrest before during and after the race.
 We only have 1 search-party and they're already out there looking for Sasquatch.

 Q: What's the weather like in West Orange, NJ in January?